Internal Medicine Services

 Small intestine from a dog with inflammatory bowel disease, a common cause of chronic vomiting.
 This dog responded well to prednisone therapy.

-A dog that swallowed a cable wire.
+A dog that swallowed a foreign body.
 Endoscopy is usually able to remove foreign bodies in the stomach with shorter anesthesia time and quicker recovery than surgical removal.